Marriage Feast of the Lamb in Rev 19:7

 Ok, there are two places Romans 14:10 and

-And here's the series of events regarding the lead up to this situation as John sets it out in
+And here's the series of events regarding the lead up to this situation as John sets it out at the marriage feast at the start of the millenium in Rev 20:4, and then at the end.

 |And I saw thrones, and they sat upon them, and judgment was given to them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.|